Louise Holland Coe: Early life and teaching career

 Louise Holland Coe was born as Louise Holland in Bartlett, Texas, on November 26, 1894.
 She moved to Roswell, New Mexico during her childhood.

 Coe's early background and career was in public education and administration.
 She began teaching at rural schools.
 From 1916 to 1918, Coe taught classes in the Ruidoso Valley.
 At some point, she worked as the principal of the consolidated school system of San Patricio.
 In 1917, Holland was elected the Superintendent of Schools in Lincoln County; in this position, she made novel decisions for the time period, consolidating smaller schools into a larger district.
-In 1919 or 1920, Holland married a rancher, Wilbur Coe, who supported her political and educational ambitions.
+In December 1920, Holland married a rancher, Wilbur Coe, who supported her political and educational ambitions.
 Later on, in 1938, a local newspaper stated that after she married, she "began to live on a ranch in the Ruidoso Valley in the White Mountains of the south central section of New Mexico.
 Two miles away from her ranch home was a one-room school attended only bv Spanish-American children.
 Teachers for this school were hard to find and none ever stayed for a full term.
 Motivated by this Louise Coe decided to teach here and give these children who were her friends and neighbors a better opportunity."